 As I approach my first Mother's Day NOT spent in a hospital room, there is some time for reflection.
 I don't think motherhood is ever what we EXPECT it to be.
 After all, first-time mothers have NO IDEA what to expect.
 We all watch other people parent.
 We may even have taken care of other people's children or younger siblings, but when a child is actually yours, it changes everything.
 In addition, each child is different - so even if you have had previous children, you aren't quite sure what is going to happen.
 But, I think parenting a chronically ill child or a special needs child (or both, as the case may be), is really something for which no one can be prepared.
 And when you combine the two - first-time parenting with chronically ill child - the unexpected aspects of motherhood really start to pile up.
 Bean is doing wonderfully this Mother's Day eve...she is starting to do so much that a baby her age should be doing - chattering, cruising around our rooms both walking and crawling (walking still requires some furniture aids), clapping, entertaining herself with toys and household objects, and smiling a ton.
 She is still wearing some 0-3 month clothes at almost 15 months old, but she is eating regular food, drinking formula like a champ and has no extraneous tubes to be cared for.
 Amongst heart moms, I consider myself to be incredibly lucky...many have so much more to deal with then we do.
 It seems strange to some to call myself "lucky" - but, I realize that I am just that - lucky.
 But, I also realize there are things that are "typical" for me that other moms will never have to deal with.
 Giving multiple medicines at 8 a.m. and 8 p.m. each day (with a few in between as well).
 Getting blood drawn on a regular basis.
 Visiting cardiologists and gastrointestinal specialists and being visited by physical therapists and developmental therapists.
 Its all part of our lives now.
-And that is why I loved the post, "a Mother's Day reflection" over at Our Transplant Journey.
-It captures so much in just a few simple statements.
-My favorites include:
+And that is why I loved the post,

 I never thought I'd be in an emergency room watching a doctor and a group of med students smell my daughter's diaper.